ATN Reports First-Quarter 2023 Results; Reiterates Outlook

 Earnings Conference Call

-BEVERLY, Mass., April 26, 2023 (GLOBE NEWSWIRE) -- ATN International, Inc. (“ATN” or the “Company”) (Nasdaq: ATNI), a leading provider of digital infrastructure and communications services, today reported financial results for the quarter ended March 31, 2023.
+BEVERLY, Mass., April 26, 2023 (GLOBE NEWSWIRE) -- ATN International, Inc. ("ATN" or the "Company") ATNI, a leading provider of digital infrastructure and communications services, today reported financial results for the quarter ended March 31, 2023.

 Remarks by Michael Prior, ATN CEO